The best conditioner for curly hair to deeply nourish, repair, define and more

 Millie Fender

-Millie Fender is Head of Ecommerce at woman&home and was formerly Head of Reviews across some of Future plc's leading Homes titles, including Ideal Home and Homes&Gardens.
-As our head of all things shopping, Millie is committed to giving readers honest expert advice when it comes to spending their hard-earned cash – and with curly hair, she knows what to look for in a good conditioner.
+Millie Fender is the former eCommerce Editor at woman&home and, before that, Head of Reviews across some of Future plc's leading Homes titles, including Ideal Home and Homes&Gardens.
+As our head of all things shopping, Millie was committed to giving readers honest expert advice when it comes to spending their hard-earned cash – and with curly hair, she knows what to look for in a good conditioner.

 Reviewed by